gcapes/git-course/_episodes/10-remote-collaboration.md

 > ```
 > {: .bash}
 >
-> The other person should try to get the branches created by others locally
+> The other person should try to get local copies of the branches created by others
 > (so eventually everybody should have the same number of branches as the remote
 > repository).
 >
-> To pull new branches from remote repository (into new local branches):
+> To fetch new branches from the remote repository (into your local `.git` database):
 >
 > ```
 > $ git fetch origin